KWCourtney/ux-portfolio-site/case-studies/alerts-management-redesign.md

         </li>
         <li>
             <h4>Support Overload and Alert Fatigue</h4>
             <div class="content">Poorly designed defaults and unclear options led to excessive and often irrelevant alerts.
-Teams were flooded with notifications many of them unnecessary—which eroded trust and created more work for support.</div>
+Teams were flooded with notifications many of them unnecessary, which eroded trust and created more work for support.</div>
         </li>
         <li>
             <h4>Frustration and Workflow Disruption</h4>
             <div class="content">The UI didn't help users succeed.
 It slowed them down, caused uncertainty, and introduced errors into a critical operational tool.
 The end result was frustration, duplicated effort, and wasted time.</div>
         </li>
     </ul>
-    <p>Bottom line: the module needed more than a facelift—it needed to be rebuilt to work the way users actually think and work.</p>
+    <p>Bottom line: the module needed more than a facelift.
+It needed to be rebuilt to work the way users actually think and work.</p>
 </div>

 <!-- User Quotation -->